cybernight646/offensive-security-labs/Ransomware_practical/README.md

 ->That way just uses the decrypter.py to read the fernet key and decrypt the files easily .NB:the fernet key file should be name PUT_ME_ON_DESKTOP.txt or better still modify the code however you want.

+Defender’s View and Detection Perspective

+This script is designed to simulate a real-world ransomware attack surface in a controlled and educational manner.
+Its purpose is to demonstrate how ransomware typically operates once it has execution within a user environment, and what defenders can realistically observe, detect, and mitigate during such an event.

+Note: This implementation is intentionally non-evasive and does not attempt to bypass modern security controls.
+In real-world attacks, adversaries actively invest significant effort into evading detection and response mechanisms.

+Encryption Approach and Initial Execution

+The script uses a Fernet symmetric key to encrypt files.
+Symmetric encryption is commonly used by ransomware because it allows fast, large-scale encryption of files with minimal computational overhead.

+At the very early stage of execution—when the key is generated—there is little immediate malicious activity.
+On its own, key generation does not necessarily trigger security alerts, as cryptographic operations are common in many legitimate applications.

+Mass File Encryption as a Primary Detection Signal

+Once encryption begins, the behavior becomes highly observable.

+The script recursively walks the user’s directory and encrypts files matching a predefined list of extensions.
+To accelerate this process, it uses multi-threading, allowing multiple threads to encrypt files concurrently.

+From a defensive standpoint, this is a strong and reliable detection signal:

+A single process rapidly accessing and modifying many unrelated files

+High-frequency read/write operations across multiple directories

+File contents being overwritten in place at scale

+Endpoint Detection and Response (EDR) solutions are specifically designed to identify this pattern.
+Even though only a limited number of threads are used in this example, real-world ransomware typically uses far more aggressive concurrency to maximize damage before detection.
+This makes mass encryption behavior one of the most effective indicators of ransomware activity.

+Any process exhibiting this behavior should be immediately terminated or isolated.

+Why Speed Works Against the Attacker

+Ransomware relies on speed to be effective.
+However, that same speed works in favor of defenders.

+Ransomware does not operate slowly or cautiously; it encrypts as much data as possible in the shortest time.
+This results in a behavior profile that is:

+Noisy

+Anomalous

+Easily distinguishable from legitimate applications

+As a result, modern EDR platforms can detect and stop ransomware mid-execution, significantly reducing the blast radius.

+Importance of Application and Access Control

+Most ransomware, including this simulation, operates under the current user’s security context.
+It does not require administrator privileges to cause significant damage.

+This highlights the importance of robust access control mechanisms:

+Application control to prevent unauthorized executables or scripts from running

+Restricting execution from user-writable directories

+Enforcing allow-listing for trusted applications only

+By limiting where and how executables can run, defenders can prevent ransomware from gaining an initial foothold—even if the system is otherwise vulnerable.

+Key Defensive Takeaways

+From a defender’s perspective, this simulation reinforces several critical lessons:

+Mass file encryption is the most reliable ransomware detection signal

+Speed and concurrency increase detectability

+User-context execution still poses serious risk

+Application control and execution policies are essential

+Early detection dramatically reduces impact

+This project exists to help defenders understand these behaviors and design stronger detection, prevention, and recovery strategies.